teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

-## Exercise 2: Deploy your service using container orchestration (Kubernetes)
+## Exercise: Deploy your service using container orchestration (Kubernetes)

 In the previous exercise, we deployed a container by running it directly.
 Now, we will deploy the same container using Kubernetes, a platform for container orchestration.